 Director Compensation, Meetings.
 Directors, including directors also serving the Company in another capacity and receiving separate compensation therefore shall be entitled to receive from the Company as compensation for their services as directors such reasonable compensation as the board may from time to time determine, and shall also be entitled to reimbursements for any reasonable expenses incurred in attending meetings of directors.
 To date, the Board of Directors has received no compensation, and no attendance fees have been paid.
-Utilizing the Nasdaq Rules regarding director independence, the Company has determined that Messrs Kratz and Zazoff are the only independent directors presently serving on the Board of Directors.
-The Company Board of Directors undertook corporate action a total of fifteen times and held three meetings in the preceding year.
+Utilizing the Nasdaq Rules regarding director independence, the Company has determined that there are not any independent directors presently serving on the Board of Directors.
+The Company Board of Directors undertook corporate action a total of ten times and held five meetings in the preceding year.
 No incumbent director failed to attend less than 75% of the meetings held during the period such director was a member of the Board of Directors.